asdf-format/asdf/docs/pyfinf/examples.rst

-To use streaming, rather than including a Numpy array object in the tree, you include a `pyfinf.Stream` object which sets up the structure of the streamed data, but will not write out content to the file automatically.
+To use streaming, rather than including a Numpy array object in the tree, you include a `pyfinf.Stream` object which sets up the structure of the streamed data, but will not write out the actual content.
+The `~pyfinf.FinfFile.write_to_stream` method is then later used to manually write out the binary data.

 .. runcode::